-This September Kiwis will have a historic say as they vote whether they want to pass the bill known as ‘Cannabis Legalisation and Control Bill’ to legalise cannabis in New Zealand and regulate how it would be sold.
+This September Kiwis will have a historic say as they vote whether they want to pass the bill known as ‘Cannabis Legalisation and Control Bill’ to legalize cannabis in New Zealand and regulate how it would be sold.

-New Zealand has a referendum scheduled for 19 September on whether to legalise weed for recreational use, which will be held at the same time as the 2020 general election, almost two years after the country has legalized the use of medicinal marijuana.
+New Zealand has a referendum scheduled for 19 September on whether to legalize weed for recreational use, which will be held at the same time as the 2020 general election, almost two years after the country has legalized the use of medicinal marijuana.

 While recreational weed is still widely illegal in New Zealand, the country has already a colorful history with the drug.
-Weed is widely consumed by New Zealanders and the police are known to turn a blind eye to small-scale, personal use.
+Weed is widely consumed by New Zealanders, and the police are known to turn a blind eye to small-scale, personal use.

 The Cannabis bill‒which was announced and defined as ‘binding’ in 2019 by prime minister Jacinda Ardern and justice minister Andrew Little‒will also set out a regulatory regime that would legalize possession but also the production of cannabis in New Zealand for adults aged 20 years or older.

 The cannabis referendum questions would ask New Zealanders whether they agree with the new law proposed by the government, on which they should answer with ‘yes’ or ‘no.’

 As this is going to be a big decision, voters must be ‘educated with the content of the law’ rather than instinctively voting on the issue.
 There is a website set up by the justice ministry that offers credible information regarding the proposal.